edgio-docs/edgio-docs/guides/applications/v7/security/api_security.md

 **Key information:**

 -   Administer API Security rulesets from the **API Security** page.
--   Apply an API Security ruleset to production traffic by adding it to a [Security App configuration](/applications/security/security_applications) and then determining how it will be enforced.
-Multiple Security App configurations may use the same API Security ruleset.
+-   Apply an API Security ruleset to production traffic by adding it to a [Security Application configuration](/applications/security/security_applications) and then determining how it will be enforced.
+Multiple Security Application configurations may use the same API Security ruleset.
 -   An API Security rule requires at least one JWKS or API schema.
 -   It may take up to 2 minutes for an update to an API Security ruleset to be applied across our entire network.